-During the nine months ended September 30, 2009, Boston Properties, Inc. issued 62,876 shares of restricted common stock and the Company issued 515,007 LTIP Units to employees and directors under the 1997 Stock Option and Incentive Plan (the "1997 Plan").
+During the nine months ended September 30, 2009, the Company issued 62,876 shares of restricted common stock and 515,007 LTIP Units to employees and directors under the 1997 Stock Option and Incentive Plan (the "1997 Plan").
 Employees and directors paid \$0.01 per share of restricted common stock and \$0.25 per LTIP Unit.
 The shares of restricted stock were valued at approximately \$2.8 million (\$43.89 per share weighted-average).
 The LTIP Units were valued at approximately \$21.1 million (\$41.05 per unit fair value weighted-average) using a Monte Carlo simulation method model in accordance with the provisions of SFAS No. 123R.
 The per unit fair value of each LTIP Unit granted was estimated on the date of grant using the following assumptions: an expected life of 5.6 years, a risk-free interest rate of 1.87% and an expected price volatility of 40.0%.
-An LTIP Unit is generally the economic equivalent of a share of restricted stock in Boston Properties, Inc. The aggregate value of the LTIP Units is included in noncontrolling interests in the Consolidated Balance Sheets.
+An LTIP Unit is generally the economic equivalent of a share of restricted stock in the Company.
+The aggregate value of the LTIP Units is included in noncontrolling interests in the Consolidated Balance Sheets.
 The restricted stock and LTIP Units granted to employees between January 1, 2004 and November 2006 vest over a five-year term.
 Grants of restricted stock and LTIP Units made in and after November 2006 vest in four equal annual installments.
-Restricted stock and LTIP Units are measured at fair value on the date of grant based on the number of shares or units granted, as adjusted for forfeitures, and the closing price of Boston Properties, Inc.'s common stock on the date of grant as quoted on the New York Stock Exchange.
+Restricted stock and LTIP Units are measured at fair value on the date of grant based on the number of shares or units granted, as adjusted for forfeitures, and the closing price of the Company's common stock on the date of grant as quoted on the New York Stock Exchange.
 Such value is recognized as an expense ratably over the corresponding employee service period.
-Dividends paid on both vested and unvested shares of restricted stock are charged directly to Partners' Capital in the Consolidated Balance Sheets.
-Stock-based compensation expense associated with restricted stock, LTIP Units and 2008 OPP Units was approximately \$6.2 million and \$6.2 million for the three months ended September 30, 2009 and 2008, respectively, At September 30, 2009, there was \$39.6 million of unrecognized compensation expense related to unvested 2008 OPP Units that is expected to be recognized over a weighted-average period of approximately 2.6 years.
+Dividends paid on both vested and unvested shares of restricted stock are charged directly to Earnings in Excess of Dividends in the Consolidated Balance Sheets.
+Stock-based compensation expense associated with restricted stock, LTIP Units and 2008 OPP Units was approximately \$6.2 million and \$6.2 million for the three months ended September 30, 2009 and 2008, respectively, and approximately \$19.4 million and \$16.8 million for the nine months ended September 30, 2009 and 2008, respectively.
+At September 30, 2009, there was \$39.6 million of unrecognized compensation expense related to unvested restricted stock and LTIP Units and \$10.3 million of unrecognized compensation expense related to unvested 2008 OPP Units that is expected to be recognized over a weighted-average period of approximately 2.6 years.